ropensci-archive/ropenaq/README.md

 The `aq_countries` function
 ---------------------------

 The `aq_countries` function allows to see for which countries information is available within the platform.
 It is the easiest function because it does not have any argument.
+The code for each country is its ISO 3166-1 alpha-2 code.

 ``` r
 library("Ropenaq")